gayuka/resume-for-ADA/README.md

 City: Bothell
 State: WA  Zip Code: 98034
 Phone: 425.615.560
-Email: >gamirkhanyan@outlook.com
+Email: gamirkhanyan@outlook.com
 website: [Gayane Amirkhanyan] (https://www.linkedin.com/in/gayane-amirkhanyan-461916ab)
 _________________________________________

 ##SUMMARY
-Efficient and well organized individual, who maintains a high level of accuracy with special attention to details. .
-Works well in a team environment but can perform excellently as an independent achiever.
+Efficient and well organized individual, who maintains a high level of accuracy with special attention to details.
 Flexible, able to handle many different duties and responsibilities simultaneously and at the same time prioritizing tasks to focus on the most important activities.
 Works well under stress and tight deadlines.
 Ability to successfully communicate with people at all levels.
 __________________________

 ##EDUCATION